Speedball 2: Brutal Deluxe

-Speedball 2: Brutal Deluxe is a 1990 video game based on a violent futuristic cyberpunk sport that draws on elements of handball and ice hockey, and rewards violent play as well as goals.
-The concept of the game is very reminiscent of the 1975 film Rollerball.
-The original game was developed by Bitmap Brothers, with various remakes for many platforms since being published.
-It is a sequel to the 1988 game Speedball.
+Speedball 2: Brutal Deluxe is a sports action video game developed by The Bitmap Brothers and initially released for the Amiga and Atari ST in 1990.
+It is a sequel to the 1988 game Speedball, and therefore, it is based on a violent futuristic sport that draws on elements of handball and ice hockey, and rewards violent play as well as goals.
+The concept of the game is reminiscent of the 1975 film Rollerball.
+The original game was developed by The Bitmap Brothers, with various remakes for many platforms since being published.

-The game was released for multiple platforms: the Acorn Archimedes, Atari Jaguar, Atari ST, Amiga, Amiga CD32, PC, Commodore 64, Sega Mega Drive, Sega Master System, Game Boy and Game Boy Advance.
-The first version was simultaneously developed and released for the Amiga and the Atari ST in 1990.
+The game was released for multiple platforms: the Acorn Archimedes, Atari Jaguar, Atari ST, Amiga, Amiga CD32, IBM PC compatibles, Commodore 64, Mega Drive, Master System, Game Boy and Game Boy Advance.

 Plot

 According to the game's story, the first Speedball league (founded in 2095) fails due to violence and corruption.
-As the organisation gives rise to anarchy, the game is forced underground.
-But five years later, in an attempt to regain public interest, Speedball 2 is born.
+As the organisation gives rise to anarchy, the game is forced underground, but five years later, in an attempt to regain public interest, Speedball 2 is born.
 The game starts in 2105 with the emergence of a new team, Brutal Deluxe.

 Gameplay

 Speedball 2 makes several changes over the original Speedball.
-Teams have nine players on court rather than five, and targets on the floor and walls can be hit to receive bonus points.
-The number of points that a team receives for scoring a goal starts at 10 but can be increased to 15 or 20 via the use of score multipliers located on the walls of the pitch.
+Each team has nine players on court rather than five, and targets on the floor and walls can be hit for bonus points.
+The number of points that a team receives for scoring a goal is normally 10, but can be increased to 15 or 20 via the use of score multiplier ramps located on the walls of the pitch.
 The same number of points for scoring a goal is given for injuring a player from the opposing team.
-When a player is injured, he is replaced by one of three substitutes.
+When a player is injured, he is replaced by one of the three substitutes.
 If all three substitutes are injured, the injured player will be forced to return to the game and play on in spite of his injuries.
 There are five game modes: knockout, cup, league, practice and multiplayer.
-Each game lasts for 180 seconds.
+Each game lasts for 180 seconds, divided into two halves.